Karia254/PowerBI-Bank-Churn-Analysis-Dashboard/README.md

 **Poor: 300–579**

 **Date Master Table:**

 A Date Master Table was created to facilitate time-based analysis.
 This table contains:

 **Year**: Extracted from the customer’s Bank DOJ to allow for year-over-year comparisons.

 **Month**: Extracted from Bank DOJ for monthly trend analysis.

 **Day**: For finer date-level insights, such as tracking churn on specific days or trends over specific periods.

+---
+**Churn Analysis & Insights**
+The goal of this analysis was to identify key factors that contribute to customer churn in the bank.
+Based on the data and DAX measures applied, the following insights were discovered:

+1. **Credit Score:**

+**Insight**: Higher credit scores are correlated with lower churn rates.
+Customers who have Excellent or Very Good credit scores tend to stay longer with the bank and are less likely to churn.
+Conversely, customers with Fair or Poor credit scores are more likely to leave.

+**Actionable Insight**: The bank can target customers with lower credit scores with retention programs or financial products aimed at improving their credit standing.

+2.**Tenure**:

+**Insight**: Customers who have been with the bank for a longer period (higher tenure) tend to have lower churn rates.
+These customers exhibit a higher level of loyalty.
+In contrast, newer customers, especially those with low tenure, have a significantly higher churn rate.
+**Actionable Insight**: The bank could focus on improving the early customer experience to reduce churn among new customers, such as offering loyalty programs or personalized services.

+3. **Balance:**

+**Insight**: Customers with higher account balances exhibit lower churn, while those with lower balances are more likely to exit the bank.
+High balance customers likely perceive more value in maintaining a relationship with the bank.
+**Actionable Insight**: Offering premium banking services or incentives to customers with low balances might help reduce churn in this group, encouraging them to increase their balance and stay with the bank.

+4. **Active Membership:**

+**Insight**: Active customers have significantly lower churn rates than inactive ones.
+Customers who are engaged with the bank and use its services regularly (e.g., through frequent transactions or interactions) are more likely to stay.

+**Actionable Insight**: The bank should prioritize increasing engagement among inactive customers by introducing personalized offers or incentives to encourage regular use of banking services.